MSKWKR/Network-Inspector/README.md

 ## Usage:
 > After installation and setup visit http://localhost:3000 to access the REACT app.
 > To trigger a scan visit http://localhost:3000/trigger.
+> For remote login, type `nslookup FDS-netspctr` into the terminal for **device ip**, then visit http://**device ip**:3000.
 > :warning: Make sure prior scan is finished before triggering another, or else the results would have discrepancies.

 ## Manual for modules
 > ### [**nmap**](https://nmap.org/)